choimikey/Vending-Machine/README.md

 # Coffee-Machine

-This program is a coffee machine that uses OOP, Classes, Objects, and Accessing Attributes using PyPi
+This is a coffee making machine

+This program showcases my knowledge of OP, Classes, Objects, and Accessing Attributes using PyPi.
+It has it's own banking sytem.
+This program also uses the following: for loops dictionaries if, elif, else statements some math operators